bamlab/Flutter-Lyra/flutter_lyra/README.md

 ---

-## About Payzen
+## About Lyra

-This sdk is the flutter interface implementation of the [android](https://github.com/lyra/android-sdk) and [ios](https://github.com/lyra/ios-sdk) sdks of Payzen
+This sdk is the flutter interface implementation of the [android](https://github.com/lyra/android-sdk) and [ios](https://github.com/lyra/ios-sdk) sdks of Lyra

-If you want more informations about Payzen, here is their [website](https://payzen.io/fr-FR/)
+If you want more informations about Lyra, here is their [website](https://payzen.io/fr-FR/)

 ---